 - Services around the facility border

 - Knooks and corners

 - Bulletin Boards and resources

-- Reservable, Flexible, & Transparent (people can see)
+- Reservable, Flexible, & Transparent spaces (for safety)

 - Cultivate intersectional experiences and collaboration